PyryL/ds-project/docs/messages.md

 * message type, one byte, value `0`
 * message total length, four big-endian bytes (value always `7`)
 * two bytes, value `[111, 107]`

+## Join

+Request from the joining node to the one known node:

+* message type, one byte, value `10`
+* message total length, four big-endian bytes (value always `5`)

+The response:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes
+* one or more of these 12-byte items:
+    * ID of the node, 8 big-endian bytes
+    * IP address of the node, 4 big-endian bytes

+The list of nodes in the response does contain the responding known node itself with IP address `127.0.0.1` and it is up to the joining node to replace that with something useful.
+The joining node is not included in the list.